 Evergreen, Edible fruit, Shrubs, Trees

-Native to tropical America.
+Common or tropical guava (P. guajava).
+Zones 23, 24, H1, H2 (a weed in Hawaii, where it is choking out native species).
 Grows to 25 ft. tall and nearly as wide, with strongly veined leaves to 6 in. long.
-May lose some of its leaves briefly in spring; new growth is an attractive salmon color.
 Yellow-skinned, 1–3-in.-wide fruit has white, pink, or yellow flesh and a musky, mildly acid flavor.
-This plant has become a weed in Hawaii, where it is choking out native species.

 Strawberry guava (P. cattleianum).
 Zones 9 and 14 (sheltered locations), 15–24, H1, H2 (has naturalized throughout Hawaii but is less invasive than common guava).
 In Hawaii, it is usually grown as a single-trunked tree to 20 ft. tall and wide; in California, it is more often seen as a shrub to 8–10 ft. tall and wide.
 Especially beautiful reddish to golden brown bark.
 Leaves are bronze when new, maturing to glossy green.
 Fruit is dark red (nearly black when fully ripe), 1 1/2 in. wide, with white flesh and a sweet-tart, slightly resinous flavor.
 Yellow strawberry guava or lemon guava (P. cattleianum lucidum) differs in its more open, taller growth habit (to 30 ft. tall by 15 ft. wide in Hawaii), greenish gray to golden bark, and larger, yellow-skinned fruit.

 For the plant known as pineapple guava, see Feijoa sellowiana.

 From the South Pacific Islands, these feather palms have long, clean trunks marked with closely spaced...

 From Lord Howe Island in the South Pacific.
 Related to Archontophoenix but smaller, broa...